iamqamarali/jQuery-rippler/readme.md

 # jQuery-rippler.js

-it is a javascript plugin for jquery.
+it is a javascript plugin for jquery for making ripples effects on DOM elements.

 # Description